commitsovercoffee/markup-mansion/src/routes/writings/zed.md

 From the ground up, Zed is designed for developers who live in their editor all day.
 The keyboard-first navigation is thoughtfully crafted.
 Every action, from file switching to running commands, can be done without leaving the keyboard.
-The command palette is clean, fast, and actually useful, not just an afterthought.
+The command palette is clean, fast, and actually useful.

 You also notice the attention to detail in things like split panes, tab management, and project navigation.
 Zed doesn’t drown you in features, it just gives you exactly